 Short Analysis

-PoseBusters validity evaluates structural validity of generated molecules and is an extremely useful benchmark in our field.
-Here I complement this with CSD Mogul geometry analysis, which adds a chemistry-aware layer by comparing bond lengths, angles, torsions and ring conformations against experimentally determined crystal structures.
+So, here I complement the subset of commonly used PoseBuster’s checks with the CSD Mogul geometry analysis, which adds a chemistry-aware layer by comparing bond lengths, angles, torsions and ring conformations against high quality experimentally determined crystal structures.
 Together these two metrics paint a more complete picture of generated molecule quality.

-For this short analysis I used one generated molecule per pocket across 100 pockets from the CrossDocked2020 test set, giving 100 molecules per method.
+For this short analysis, I used one generated molecule per pocket across 100 pockets from the CrossDocked2020 test set, giving 100 molecules per method.
 The three methods, Pocket2Mol (autoregressive), TargetDiff (diffusion), and DrugFlow (flow matching), were chosen because their architectures represent a natural progression in generative modelling for structure-based drug design.
 What’s interesting is that the unusual fractions decrease across the architectural progression, with DrugFlow consistently showing the lowest values across all four geometry features.

 | Method | PoseBusters Pass Rate % |